-The jump start positive (+) Terminal (1) and the negative remote negative terminal (2) for the discharged battery are on the driver side of the vehicle.
+The jump start positive post (1) and negative post (2) are on the battery of the vehicle providing the jump start.

-The jump start positive (+) terminal (4) and negative (-) terminal (3) are on the battery of the vehicle providing the jump start.
+The jump start positive post (4) and the negative grounding point (3) for the discharged battery are on the passenger side of the vehicle.